ktauchathuranga/privilegeos/README.md

 **A specialized Linux distribution designed for penetration testing and Windows admin access bypass**

 ![PrivilegeOS Banner](docs/banner.png)
+*(yes, a real embroidery art done by meh... mmh peak artistry right there 🙂‍↕️)*

 ## 📋 Table of Contents